RealLakshyaK2011/EasyReload/README.md

 1. Requires Gradle to be the build system of your project.
 2. Requires that the plugin testing/devlopment server be on the same machine.
 3. Any port being free in the range `12121 to 12125` and `12126 to 12130`.
-4. Make sure you can restart the server with the /restart command, otherwise the restart functionality will not work.
-5. More info on how to setup restart [here](HowToRestart.md)
+4. The server start script, either batch `(.bat)` for windows or bash `.sh` for macOS/Linux should have the name `start.<extension>` otherwish the server might not restart as intended i.e. without any custom arguments provided to it.

 ## Installation: